Joouis/blog/source/_posts/hands-on-linear-regression-for-ml.md

 ## Goal

-Quick ramp to machine learning by linear regression case in about 1 hour, recap basic important concepts and practice with code.
+This is the sharing session for my team, the goal is to quick ramp up the essential knowledges for linear regression case to learn how machine learning works during 1 hour.
+This sharing will recap basic important concepts, introduce run-time environments, and go through the codes on Notebooks of Azure Machine Learning Studio platform.

 <!-- more -->